 Regular Maintenance and Inspection:

 Implementing a comprehensive maintenance program that includes regular inspections, cleaning, and repairs can help identify and address deterioration at an early stage, preventing further damage.

 - Calcium silicates can be used to fill the pores and decrease the permeability.
 This can be done by treating calcium hydroxide with diluted sodium silicate (also known as Water-Glass)

 - Pores can also be filled by treating Calcium Hydroxide with Magnesium Fluosilicate followed by the formation of Colloidal Silicofluoric Gel to withstand acid attack

 - The above method is not a permanent solution.
-For more protection the concrete is subjected in vacuum to silicon tetra fluoride gas which reacts with the lime as follow.
+For more protection, the concrete is subjected in a vacuum to silicon tetrafluoride gas which reacts with the lime as follows.

 2Ca (OH)2 + SiF4 ------> 2CaF2 + Si (OH)4